Frequently Asked Questions

 Our nurses and doctors will communicate with you if ANY discrepancy requiring them to change your tretament plan.
 At the moment, we communicate if discrepancy and will most often call to discuss next steps.

-Our team is currently piloting the sending of “negative” urine and throat culture results by email.
+Our team will send “negative” urine and throat culture results by email.
 Negative here refers to the absence of bacteria in those cultures.

 In line with the mission of emergency and specialised care, we welcome patients for (semi)urgent and specialised health problems.